wellcomecollection/docs/rfcs/041-item-statuses/README.md

     </td>
     <td>
       This is arguably only useful as long as COVID lasts, but it wouldn't be too tricky to add if we wanted it.
+      Normally this status is "in transit", but it seems to have been renamed temporarily.
     </td>
   </tr>
   <tr>